Last updated - October 23, 2019

 Setting up Local Pickup

 On the modal window, you can enter a name and tax status for local pickup option.
 Here, you can also add an optional charge for customers to avail local pickup.

 For this example, we will set a flat shipping rate of $20, and offer free shipping for orders above $100 for all United States customers (Shipping zone US set above).

 Now let’s see what happens when a customer adds a product to Cart on your store.
 For customers with US address, the flat rate of $20 will be shown for all orders below $100.

 For orders above $100, free shipping will be enabled.

-Hope you got a basic idea on how to set up shipping methods and rates on your WooCommerce store.
-For more information, checkout our WooCommerce shipping guide.
+I hope you got a basic idea of how to set up shipping methods and rates on your WooCommerce store.
+For more information, check out our WooCommerce shipping guide.